 - You will need to agree to repay us the cost of our input to the project, plus minimal interest, when the product successfully launches and produces four times the value of our support in revenues.
 If by any chance the new product is not commercially successful (within an agreed timeframe), the ‘repayable advance’ counts as a grant from Research England, and nothing is owed.

 - The value of your contribution to the project is likely to be between 45% and 65% of overall project costs – depending on:

 - The nature of the project

 - The size of your business (legislation allows us to give more support to smaller businesses).

-For more information on the terms and conditions of our support, and the project management process, please do not hesitate to contact us.
-We are more than happy to discuss your ideas and help.
+For more information on the terms and conditions of our support, and the project management process, please do not hesitate to contact us at email@example.com.
+We are more than happy to discuss your ideas and help however we can.